How to Send HTML Emails in Gmail, Outlook and More

 Why Use HTML Email Builders?

-Instead of being bogged down in email code, you can spend that time strategizing and curating your email content.
-A tool like Publicate is an email builder that enables you to send HTML emails from your chosen email service provider.
-All you have to do is build your email and export the HTML for upload.
+Instead of being bogged down in email code, you can spend that time curating your email content and ensuring your newsletter is engaging for your readers.
+A tool like Publicate is an email builder that enables you to build and send beautiful HTML emails from your chosen email service provider, without having to code.

 Closing Thoughts